 Bangkok beyond the crowd is a city to shop, to get drunk on culture and enjoy the sun while surrounded by the urban jungle!
 On this Bangkok travel guide, you will find my favourite spots in town, including my favourite hidden gems.
 For a fantastic trip beyond the crowd and with the best Instagram spots, BOOK THIS AMAZING ONE DAY TOUR!

 Bangkok is a major hub in southeast Asia, so there are direct flights from everywhere, especially major European cities.

-Due to how crowded the airport is, it’s a good idea to book a taxi in advance.
+Due to the crowded airport, the best advice this Bangkok travel can provide is to book a taxi in advance.
 Depending on traffic, the airport is between 20 and 40 minutes away from downtown.

-Located in Thonglor, an area beyond the most touristic hoods with many of my favorite bars and restaurants, the Akyra recently went through a metamorphosis: from small business hotel to boutique experience.
+Located in Thonglor, an area beyond the most touristic hoods – a true Bangkok beyond the crowd experience – with many of my favorite bars and restaurants, the Akyra recently went through a metamorphosis: from small business hotel to boutique experience.
 I have stayed here so many times it almost feels like my second home in Bangkok!

-The Thai capital is full of breathtaking hotels, and I’ve visited a few without staying in them.
-Be warned: these aren’t boutique!
+The Thai capital is full of breathtaking hotels, and I’ve visited a few without staying.
+Be warned: although part of my Bangkok travel guide, these aren’t boutique!

 Would you like to stay at Akyra THEN BOOK IT HERE!

 Marriott Bangkok Sukhumvit